Battle of the Thames: Procter's retreat

 The British retreat up the Thames River valley was slow due to bad roads and incessant rain.
-Proctor was rarely with his men during the retreat and was frequently miles ahead scouting the terrain.
+Procter was rarely with his men during the retreat and was frequently miles ahead scouting the terrain.
 He often failed to share his plans with his subordinates, notably his second-in-command, Lieutenant Colonel Augustus Warburton.
 The British soldiers grew increasingly demoralized, and Tecumseh's warriors grew ever more impatient with Procter for his unwillingness to stop and fight.
 Procter's Indigenous allies had been led to believe that the Forks had been fortified and that the British would make a stand there.
 Procter, however, felt that the terrain was unsuitable and that Moraviantown, 20 miles further east, offered a better defensive position.
 Since the river east of the forks was too shallow for larger vessels, essential stores were loaded onto bateaux and sent onwards with the gunboats.
 All three of the transports were then scuttled and burned.

 Late in the afternoon of 27 September, Harrison's main force landed three miles (5 km) below Amherstburg.
 They advanced to Sandwich the next day.
 Johnson's mounted infantry arrived at Detroit on September 30 and crossed over the Detroit River to Sandwich on October 1.
 On October 2, Harrison set off in pursuit of Procter and Tecumseh leaving most of the regulars behind to garrison Detroit, Amherstburg and Sandwich.
 He was able to move quickly as Procter had failed to destroy the bridges between Sandwich and the mouth of the Thames in order to facilitate the movement of Tecumseh's followers.
 On October 3, Harrison's forces surprised and captured a small British detachment in the process of destroying a bridge.
 On October 4, the Americans reached the Forks of the Thames.

 Disillusioned by Procter's apparent refusal to make a stand, half of Tecumseh's warriors drifted away.
 Tecumseh and the remainder fought a brief rearguard action against Johnson's mounted infantry at the Forks but withdrew once Harrison brought up his artillery.